 "Red Roses" by Stephen Shooter‘Eternal Rose’ by Shari Jo LeKane The Society January 30, 2020 Beauty, Culture, Poetry 1 Comment The autumn sun warming keeps rose bushes forming well into the days of December, but frost without warning one fine winter morning leaves frozen blooms long to remember.
 Dormant, it’s waiting yet anticipating what gray rainy showers will bring, the bush saturating while never complaining sprouts roses that flower in spring.
-Shari Jo LeKane lives in St. Louis, Missouri, where she writes poetry, prose and articles; specializes in literary criticism and non-profit matters.
-She has a B.A. in English, Spanish, and an M.A. in Spanish from Saint Louis University in Madrid and St. Louis.
-Since brain surgery, she volunteer teaches creative writing in a maximum security jail and works for civil rights attorneys.
-She completed a novel in verse, Poem to Follow, and is featured in several poetry anthologies, including the Missouri VSA 2013 Anthology, Turning the Clocks Forward Again; Poetica Victorian; Red Dashboard Disorder Anthology: Mental Illness and Its Effects; The Muse India/Createspace Anthology Of Present Day Best Poems; Bordertown Press Poetry of People on the Move; and Literature Today International Journal of Contemporary Literature.
-Shari’s poetry has appeared in several literary magazines in the U.S., Canada, England, India, Ireland and Spain.
+Shari Jo LeKane lives in St. Louis, Missouri, writes poetry, prose and articles, and specializes in literary criticism, creative writing, Spanish Language and culture, business and community development, educational and leadership development, non-profit matters, disability, elderly care and advocacy.
+She has a B.A. in English, Spanish, an M.A. in Spanish from Saint Louis University in Madrid and St. Louis, and additional certifications.
+She teaches Spanish at an HBCU in St. Louis, Missouri, and Creative Writing and Poetry.
+Shari’s poetry has been published in literary magazines worldwide.
+She considers herself a modern formalist, addressing contemporary issues in poetic verse with a stylized language.
 NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
 Feel free to treat this page as your home and remove anyone here who disrespects you.
 Simply send an email to firstname.lastname@example.org.
 Put “Remove Comment” in the subject line and list which comments you would like removed.
 The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Please see our Comments Policy here.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) One Response James Sale January 31, 2020 Thank you – good to remember the relentless beauty of nature, as you do in this poem!
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.